Netatalk 4.4.0

 -h host : Server hostname or IP address (default: localhost)

--n iterations : Number of test iterations to run (default: 1)
+-n iterations : Number of test iterations to run (default: 2).
+For iterations > 5 outliers will be removed

 -p port : Server port number (default: 548)